 But IRS officers are not limited to just the Income Tax Department.
 They are also posted on Deputation to Enforcement Directorate, CBI, Central Economic Intelligence Bureau, SEBI, and Competition Commission of India.

 Many IRS officers go on deputation and work in the state governments.

-Some of them become the Members of Union Public Service Commission or Members of Tribunals.
+Some of them become Members of the Union Public Service Commission or members of Tribunals.
 Some IRS officers also work in embassies abroad.
 I am right now posted in the Income Tax Overseas Unit in the Hague, Netherlands.

 The field is vast for an IRS officer.
-He/she will not be limited to his core department, that is the tax department.
+He/she will not be limited to his core department, which is the tax department.
 Some of them work in PSUs as board members, CFOs, or CEOs.
 I would say the sky is the limit.